nopeslide/lifesensor/parts/README.md

   - *Parts* may be outsourced in the future and reintegrated vai git submodules
 - Why version directories inside git?
   - Git can deduplicate files therefore the internal structure isn't bloated
+  - *Part versions* are not necessarily incremental changes
   - This repo aims to support multiple [*products*](../products/) at once which may require different versions of *parts*